Culture Crash to a Culture King - The Starbucks Company Culture Lessons

 The Starbucks culture is hinged on these values, and everything they do draws you back to them.

 Both Starbucks mission statements and values are clearly articulated on their website, stating clearly what can be expected from a life working at Starbucks.

 Starbucks Global Culture

 Starbucks is available worldwide.
 It’s a global brand, recognised everywhere.
-If we were betting people, we’d probably even guess they’ll be the first coffee-chain on the moon!
+If I was a betting person, I’d probably even guess they’ll be the first coffee-chain on the moon!